 Sending and host chapters must coordinate with a binational center in Latin America.
 The trip must have a minimum duration of one month of English teaching activities at the binational center.
 Please review the Teacher-in-Residence Travel Grant Guidelines for more information.
 TIR are no longer on a first-come-first-served basis.

 Updated: The Bureau of Educational and Cultural Affairs at the Department of State has suspended travel to and from countries with a CDC travel alert Level 2 or higher to protect the health,safety and well being of participants, their families and hosts.
-Assuming that travel will be possible by May and June in 2021, the deadline for receipt of travel grant applications and teachers in residence is: January 31, 2021.
-Travel dates must be 90 days after the application deadline.
+Assuming that travel will be possible later in 2021, new deadlines will be announced.
+The Association of BiNational Centers of Latin America (ABLA) seeks volunteers to lead virtual conversation classes with students.
+Click here for English Everywhere.
+Teachers with technology skills interested in networking and connecting with teachers and their classes in the hemisphere should contact Partners at email@example.com - subject line - Teacher in Residence.

-*Please note: You will be re-directed to another website, managed by Partners.
+*Please note: You will be re-directed to another website, managed by Partners when available..

 The Education and Culture program is supported by funding from the U.S. Department of State and implemented by Partners of the Americas in partnership with the Bureau of Educational and Cultural Affairs.